Logo

 • A Scroll Surface, a host-defined entity whose visible content changes in response to scroll position (for example, a DOM element, native scroll view, or camera).

-• A Motion Policy, which defines how positions evolve over time from current to target (for example, instantaneous jumps, exponential easing, fixed-duration animations).
+• A Motion Policy, which defines how positions evolve over time from current to target (for example, instantaneous jumps, exponential easing, fixed-duration transitions).
+Motion policies can be selected or replaced under the control of scroll programs or host code.

 • A Scheduler, which provides a notion of frames or time steps for the scroll engine (for example, display refresh, game loop, or timer-based updates).

-• A set of Input Sources, which translate host-specific input events (pointer, keyboard, accessibility commands, etc.) into impulses.
+• A set of Input Sources, which translate host-specific input events (pointer, keyboard, accessibility commands, etc.) into impulses, or apply such input directly to scroll surfaces when the Host Environment is the user scroll authority.

 • A Persistence Layer, which reads and writes Scroll State Snapshots to storage appropriate for the Host Environment.